david-romero/david-romero.github.io/_posts/2022-03-11-Test-Functional-Clock-Scala.md

 You need to add the following dependency to take advantage of this feature:

-libraryDependencies += "org.typelevel" %% "cats-effect-testkit" % "3.3.7" % Test
+`libraryDependencies += "org.typelevel" %% "cats-effect-testkit" % "3.3.7" % Test`

-With the TestControl class, you can “advance in the time” so, taking this into account, if you go to a certain period of time and use the Clock[F].realTimeInstant, in fact, we are mocking a timer.
+With the TestControl class, you can “advance in the time” so, taking this into account, if you go to a certain period of time and use the `Clock[F].realTimeInstant`, in fact, we are mocking a timer.

 Let’s check an example:

 #### Scenario 1:

-Given an order, when the order is purchased, an event should be published.
+*Given an order, when the order is purchased, an event should be published.*

 ```scala

       private val now: Instant             = Instant.parse("2020-06-11T00:00:00Z")